Ahmed-Mustafa132/notifications-page/README-template.md

-﻿# Frontend Mentor - Bookmark landing page solution
+# Frontend Mentor - Notifications page solution

-This is a solution to the [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
+This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 ## Table of contents
 - [Screenshot](#Screenshot)
 - [Links](#links)